AtanasovAtanas/interactive-content/EN/08-Streams-Files-and-Directories-Exercise/01-Problem.md

 ## Guidelines

-There is one zipped folder with resources for all exercises, that you will need to use.
+There is one zipped folder with resources for all exercises, that you need to use.

-Download the resources folder [here](https://mega.nz/file/nIwjSaKQ#KQpc5igeWhk70YWHwrA7QRqqyAySVW5xap-dxwFULgU)
+Download the resources folder [here](https://mega.nz/file/nIwjSaKQ#KQpc5igeWhk70YWHwrA7QRqqyAySVW5xap-dxwFULgU).

-For each exercise submit the **output** of the program, **not the code**.
+For each exercise submit only the **output** of your program, **not the code**.